InclusiveCat/blossom-trail/README.md

+Here is the updated documentation for your project.
+I have revised it to reflect all the major technical enhancements we have implemented, including the **Accessibility Suite**, **Live Weather Logic**, **Somatic Techniques**, and the **Community Backup Layer**.

+---

 # 🌸 Oubaitori Blossom Trail — Interactive Map

-The **Oubaitori Blossom Trail** is a mobile‑first, interactive map experience designed for the North East of England.
+The **Oubaitori Blossom Trail** is a mobile‑optimised, high-accessibility interactive map experience designed for the North East of England.

-The purpose of the trail is to raise awareness of the **Oubaitori Collective** a social enterprise that is committed to empowering neurodivergent adults to thrive through job and enterprise coaching, holistic wellbeing practices and advocacy.
+The purpose of the trail is to raise awareness of the **Oubaitori Collective**, a social enterprise committed to empowering neurodivergent adults to thrive through job and enterprise coaching, holistic wellbeing practices, and advocacy.

-The trail map blends geographic navigation with the Japanese philosophical principle **Oubaitori (桜梅桃李)** — the idea that Cherry, Plum, Peach, and Apricot blossoms each bloom in their own time, reminding us that every journey unfolds uniquely.
+The trail blends geographic navigation with the Japanese philosophical principle **Oubaitori (桜梅桃李)** — the idea that Cherry, Plum, Peach, and Apricot blossoms each bloom in their own time, reminding us that every journey unfolds uniquely.

-This documentation provides a technical and narrative overview of the project, including architecture, implementation, and future roadmap.

 ---

 ## 🌿 Project Overview

-The Blossom Trail guides users through a curated **17‑site route** of historic landmarks and seasonal blossom locations across the North East.
+The Blossom Trail guides users through a curated **19‑site route** of historic landmarks and seasonal blossom locations across 12 Local Authorities in the North East.

-The experience is built around:
+### **Core Experience Features**

-- Live GPS tracking of a moving vehicle
+- **Live GPS Tracking:** Real-time vehicle tracking via a custom "Van" marker.
-- A narrative arc inspired by Oubaitori
-- A calm, mobile‑first interface
-- Custom blossom and landmark iconography
-- Visual storytelling through site imagery

-**Signature Message**
-> “Based on the Japanese principle 桜梅桃李 (Oubaitori): Just as the Cherry, Plum, Peach, and Apricot bloom in their own time, each journey is unique.”
+- **Weather-Aware Accessibility:** Map pop-ups dynamically advise wheelchair users on terrain safety (e.g., mud/slip warnings for gravel or grass) based on live local rain data.
+- **Energy Accounting:** A integrated "Pulse Check" system allowing users to log their energy status (Thriving, Masking, Burnout).
+- **Community Backup Layer:** A focus-triggered system that displays verified accessible toilets, NHS hubs, and libraries when a user zooms in on a trail site.
+- **Somatic Regulation:** Each of the 5 narrative stages includes a step-by-step somatic grounding technique to manage sensory overwhelm.

+**Our Vision** > “Supporting neurodivergent adults to recover, regulate, and thrive.”

 **5‑Stage Narrative Framework**
-1. Reset
-2. Expansion
-3. Flow
-4. Connection
-5. Breath

-**Closing Vision**
-The trail concludes at **Houghton‑le‑Spring**, anchoring the message:
-> “Growth doesn’t require pressure.”
+1. **Reset:** Wellness system check-in and grounding.
+2. **Expansion:** Moving toward expansive views and growth.
+3. **Flow:** Allowing movement and reflection in the current moment.
+4. **Connection:** Belonging without blending; where urban meets nature.
+5. **Breath:** Reaching the coast for wide skies and freedom.

 ---